the-bot-meek/foodOrder/docs/featureLog/databaseDesign.md

 Meals will need to be searchable by its uid to allow the application to list all meals associated to the Organiser.
 The sort key will also need to have a composite key of the date of the meal and the id.
 If we just used the date of the meal then a organisation could only have one meal per day.
-The location and venueName belonging to the venue associated to the Meal are also stored on the meal item as they will be needed to find the venue associated to a meal.
+The location and venueName belonging to the menu associated to the Meal are also stored on the meal item as they will be needed to find the menu associated to a meal.
 **PK format:** "Meal_{{uid}}"
 **SK format** "{{date_of_meal}}"